KarelZe/thesis/references/obsidian/📖chapters/🥬SAGE values.md

 For this reason we estimate feature importances using gls-SAGE, which can account for complex interactions between features and yields global importances.

-**Shapley Additive Global Importance** gls-SAGE is an additive feature importance measure and based on cooperative game theory.
+**Shapley Additive Global Importance** gls-SAGE is an additive feature importance measure with its foundations in cooperative game theory.
+As put forth by ([[@lundbergUnifiedApproachInterpreting2017]]3) feature contributions can be estimated through Shapley values (Source Lloyd).
+Instead of allocating credit in a cooperative game to players, as originally proposed, the problem transfers to assign credit across features based on a value function.
+Intuitionally, for gls-SAGE, credit is assigned based the contribution to the model's performance, which is different from classical gls-SHAP formulation, where the importance is determined by the contribution to the prediction.

-Based on Shapley values.
-Instead of players / featues
+Shapley values are defined as:

 Strong mathematical foundation.

 “2.2.
 Shapley values for prediction explanation Consider a classical machine learning scenario where a training set { yi , xi }i=1,...,ntrain of size ntrain has been used to train a predictive model f (x) attempting to resemble a response value y as closely as possible.
-Assume now that we want to explain the prediction from the model f (x∗), for a specific feature vector x = x∗. Štrumbel and Kononenko [9,10]and Lundberg and Lee [11]suggestto do this using Shapley values.
+Assume now that we want to explain the prediction from the model f (x∗), for a specific feature vector x = x∗. Štrumbel and Kononenko [9,10]and Lundberg and Lee [11]suggest to do this using Shapley values.
 By moving from game theory to decomposing an individual prediction into feature contributions, the single prediction takes the place of the payout, and the features take the place of the players.
 We have that the prediction f (x∗) is decomposed as follows f (x∗) = φ0 + M ∑ j=1 φj ∗, where φ0 = E[ f (x)] and φ j ∗ is the φ j for the prediction x = x∗.
 That is, the Shapley values explain the difference between the prediction y∗ = f (x∗) and the global average prediction.
 A model of this form is an additive feature attribution method, and it is the only additive feature attribution method that adhers to the properties listed in Section 2.1 [11].
 In Appendix A we discuss why these properties are useful in the prediction explanation setting.
 To be able to compute the Shapley values in the prediction explanation setting, we need to define the contribution function v(S) for a certain subset S. This function should resemble the value of f (x∗) when we only know the value of the subset S of these features.
 To quantify this, we follow [11] and use the expected output of the predictive model, conditional on the feature values xS = x∗S of this subset: v(S) = E[ f (x)|xS = x∗S ].
 (2) Other measures, such as the conditional median, may also be appropriate.
 However, the conditional expectation summarizes the whole probability distribution and it is the most common estimator in prediction applications.
 When viewed as a prediction for f (x∗), it is also the minimizer of the commonly used squared error loss function.
 We show in Appendix B that if the predictive model is a linear regression model f (x) = β0 + ∑M j=1 β j x j , where all features x j, j = 1, ...,M are independent, then, under (2), the Shapley values take the simple form: φ0 = β0 + M ∑ j=1 β j E[x j], and φ j = β j (x∗j − E[x j]), j = 1,...,M. (3) Note that for ease of notation, we have here and in the rest of the paper dropped the superscript * for the φ j values.
 Every prediction f (x∗) to be explained will result in different sets of φ j values.”
 (Aas et al., 2021, p.
 4)

 Additive refers